A healing-centered engagement framework for student persistence and completion

 Stress and adversity can have a profound impact on a student’s ability to learn, grow and thrive — and their effects are increasingly visible across higher education.
-Whether it's the result of major trauma or more common life stressors — such as grief, bullying, family disruption or financial hardship — many learners today are navigating experiences that challenge their sense of safety and stability.
+Whether it's the result of basic needs insecurity, major trauma or more common life stressors, many learners today are navigating experiences that challenge their sense of safety and stability.
+What's more, when students don't feel safe — or they don't know how to get help through institutional support channels — these challenges can often lead to stopping out.

 That’s why it’s essential for student support professionals to meet all learners with compassion, resilience-building strategies and healing-centered practices.

-Healing-centered engagement offers a powerful framework for supporting students across this full spectrum of experience.
-By fostering trust, emotional resilience and a sense of safety, supporters can help individuals feel more grounded, connected and empowered — moving toward their full potential no matter what challenges they’re facing.
+Healing-centered engagement offers a powerful framework for supporting students throughout all that life may throw at them.
+By fueling trust, emotional resilience and a sense of safety, supporters can help individuals feel more grounded, connected and empowered — providing the stability they need to persist through challenges and stay on the path toward graduation.

 The impact of trauma on learning, employment and career development is significant.
 When a learner’s executive functioning is compromised, so is their ability to study, focus and persist through challenges in academic or career pathways.
 What’s more, trauma can undercut resilience and impact the ability for creativity and problem solving.
 And trauma can also strain relationships with supporters, erode self-confidence and diminish motivation — all critical factors for long-term success.

-Cultivating strong relationships with learners can foster resilience, promote success and support deeper engagement.
-Resilience is key to post-trauma advancement, helping individuals grow in self-confidence, believe in their strengths, manage strong emotions and impulses, and maintain a positive view of themselves.
-It also supports communication and problem-solving skills, and builds a greater sense of agency — the ability for “voice and choice” that inherently supports the learner in building resilience.
-The more agency a person has, the more resilient they are.
-This allows them to come “back online” to their learner brain and out of their survival brain.
+Cultivating strong relationships with learners can promote success and support deeper engagement.
+Resilience is a key factor in post-trauma advancement, helping individuals grow in self-confidence, believe in their strengths, manage strong emotions and impulses and maintain a positive view of themselves.

 The concept of healing-centered engagement, one such strategy for fueling resilience, was introduced by Dr. Shawn Ginwright, a leading scholar in youth development, education and social change.
 Healing-centered engagement builds on the foundation of trauma-informed care, while expanding the focus beyond individual injury to include collective well-being and systemic healing.
 Where trauma-informed approaches ask, "What happened to you?," healing-centered engagement asks, "What’s right with you?" — emphasizing strength, possibility and hope rather than deficit or damage.